alulsh/dc-micromobility-by-neighborhood/README.md

 ### Current bikeshare services in DC

-DDOT maintains a list of active public dockless micromobility (including bikeshare and scooter) APIs in https://ddot.dc.gov/page/dockless-api.
+The District Department of Transportation (DDOT) [maintains a list](https://ddot.dc.gov/page/dockless-api) of active public dockless micromobility (including bikeshare and scooter) APIs in Washington, DC.

 #### Capital Bikeshare